ChrisPritchard/slack-yara-scanner/README.md

 ## Installing Step 2: Creating the app in slack

 - Create an app here: https://api.slack.com/apps

+Setup can be done two ways: from scratch or by using the [provided manifest](./manifest.yml) (you will need to update the URL to match your Lambda url).
+Below are the instructions to do this manually.

 - Under 'OAuth & Permissions', get the oauth token from the workspace section
   - The app needs `channels:history` and `chat:write` permissions